 A deep study of history then can tell us volumes about what forces Russia, Germany and the world face today.

 It is an awesome responsibility Vladimir Putin and the Russian state accepted when they accepted President Assad’s request to aid his war on terror.
 Clarity on the strategic goal for not only Russia, but also for the vast majority of the world with whom Vladimir Putin’s Russia has positive relations, is the next step.

 F. William Engdahl is strategic risk consultant and lecturer, he holds a degree in politics from Princeton University and is a best-selling author on oil and geopolitics, exclusively for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on October 27, 2015, With 5767 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on October 27, 2015, With 5870 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.